AsahiLinux/docs/M1-Series-Feature-Support.md

 that this hacked together driver becomes unnecessary at some point in the near future.

 ### MacBook Air (2020) speakers
-Only supported on the Asahi Fedora remix with kernels tag asahi-6.5-24 or later.
+Only supported on the Asahi Fedora remix with kernels 6.5.11-404.asahi or later.
 More information [here](https://github.com/AsahiLinux/docs/wiki/SW:Speakers).

 ### ANE driver